JStunning/PierresTreats.Solution/README.md

       * _Input:_ user opens web app
       * _Output:_ homepage should open "Welcome to Pierre's!" and also gives you links "See Peirre's Treats", "See Peirre's Flavors"

+  * _Spec:_ If user clicks "See Peirre's Treats" link.
+      * _Input:_ user clicks "See Peirre's Treats" link.
+      * _Output:_ should redirect user to Treats Index Page, it should have a Treats header, list of treats and links to "Add new Treat", "See all Flavors" and "Home"

+  * _Spec:_ If user clicks "See Peirre's Flavors" link.
+      * _Input:_ user clicks "See Peirre's Flavors" link.
+      * _Output:_ should redirect user to Flavors Index Page, it should have a Flavors header, list of flavors and links to "Add new Flavor", "See all Treats" and "Home"

+  * _Spec:_ If user clicks "Add new Treat/Flavor" link.
+      * _Input:_ user clicks "Add new Treat/Flavor" link.
+      * _Output:_ should redirect user to Treats/Flavors Create Page, it should have a Form with Name input, Flavor selector, add button and link to go back to list of Treats/Flavors

+  * _Spec:_ If user clicks "Add new Treat/Flavor" Button.
+      * _Input:_ user clicks "Add new Treat/Flavor" Button.
+      * _Output:_ should redirect user to Treats/Flavors Index Page again but this time it has your Treat/Flavor added to the list of Treats/Flavors

 ## Known Bugs

 _No known bugs_